Automatic Discovery and Description of Human Planning Strategies: Background and related work

-Part of our framework utilizes a variant of an algorithm developed to interpret reinforcement learning (RL) policies: AI-Interpret \citep{skirzynski2021automatic}.
-In contrast to existing methods for intepretability in RL that generate complex outputs: decision trees with algebraic constraints \citep{liu2018toward}, finite-state automata \citep{araki2019learning}, or programs \citep{verma2018programmatically} to represent policies, AI-Interpret generates simple and shallow disjunctive normal form formulas (DNFs; equivalent to decision trees) that express the strategy in terms of pre-defined logical predicates.
-Studies presented in \citet{skirzynski2021automatic} show that transforming this output into flowcharts, which use natural language instead of the predicates, is easily understood by people, and can even help in improving their planning skills.
-Moreover, AI-Interpret is an imitation learning method and interprets policies via their demonstrations.
-Due to these reasons, we decided to use it in order to achieve our goal: find descriptions of human planning strategies by using data from process-tracing experiments.
+and $\forall i,j_1\neq j_2,\ f_{i,j_1} \neq f_{i,j_2}$.
+In other words, $h$ is a disjunction of conjunctions. \end{deff} Studies presented by \citet{skirzynski2021automatic} show that transforming this output into flowcharts, which use natural language instead of the predicates, is easily understood by people, and can even help in improving their planning skills.
+Moreover, AI-Interpret is an imitation learning method (see Definition~\ref{deff:il}) and interprets policies via their demonstrations.
+Due to these reasons, we decided to use it in order to achieve our goal: find descriptions of human planning strategies by using data from process-tracing experiments. \begin{deff}[Imitation learning] Imitation learning (IL) is the problem of finding a policy $\hat{\pi}$ that mimicks transitions provided in a data set of trajectories $\mathcal{D}=\{(s_i,a_i)\}_{i=1}^{M}$ where $s_{i}\in\mathcal{S}, a_i\in\mathcal{A}$ \citep{osa2018}. \end{deff}